 "We decided to develop a volumetric sampling-based model where we would fly over a region, estimate the volume of debris in that region, then fly a different region and estimate the volume of debris in that region,” Dannemiller said.
 "Then, the industries that have grown up and now specialize in recovery could, through some central entity like the Federal Emergency Management Agency, be allocated to various disaster regions based on need.
 Right now, the decision of how assets are allocated is information-driven, but it is based on word of mouth or qualitative assessments.”

-The DIF research team put their theory and model to the test this fall after Hurricane Harvey decimated the Texas Gulf Coast.
+Dannemiller and his colleagues put their theory and model to the test this summer after Hurricane Harvey decimated the Texas Gulf Coast.
 The researchers spent several days in the region gathering aerial imagery and footage they then brought back to Texas Tech.
 The imagery, footage and ground assessment data were used to create this information-based approach to determine the cost of debris removal.

 "We've used these methods in the past but we've never used them for disaster recovery,” Dannemiller said.
 "Harvey was the right event because it was local and provided us the opportunity to travel a short distance, gather a large amount of data and validate our methodology so we could move to the next phase.”